 - Fear of being embarrassed about talking to anyone about their problems.

 - Concerns about the cost.

 - They feel hurt and angry and have difficulty talking to or listening to their spouse.

 - Thinking; “It probably wouldn’t do us any good anyway.”

 - They may think their marriage is not that bad.

 - They may consider that you;re the one who needs help.

 - We went to marriage counseling before and it didn’t work.

-First, set up a time to talk.
+Set up a private time to talk.
 Tell your spouse that you want to talk about something important regarding your marriage.
 Then ask when might be a good time to talk for 10-15 minutes.
-If now is not a good time for them and if he/she doesn’t suggest a time, then you suggest a time.
-Suggest it in a casual way, for example: “I’d like to sit down for a few minutes and talk about something that might be helpful for us.”
-Suggest a time, for example, “how about tonight after we get the kids to bed”, etc. This may help them to not feel so anxious about what you want to talk about.
+If your spouse doesn’t suggest a time, then you suggest a time.
+Suggest a time in a casual way.
+For example, “I’d like to sit down for a few minutes and talk about something that might be helpful for us, maybe after we get the kids to bed”.
+This approach may help them to not feel so anxious about what you want to talk about.